qflowsystems/docs.qflow.com/docs/administrator-roles/process-admin.md

 2. Click Add New Workflow Folder Definitions.
     The Create Folder Definition window appears.
     ![Create Folder Definition Window](/assets/images/folder-definition-blank.png "Create Folder Definition Window")
-    Note that the options on the left of the screen may vary slightly based on your organization's Q-Action setup.
+    Note that the options on the left of the screen may vary slightly based on your organization's QAction setup.
 In particular, if your organization has [Records Management](/docs/records-management), then you will see a **Retention** tab in addition to the tabs pictured above.

 3. Enter a Folder Name and Description.
 You will want to leave the Status field as Active.